Columbia Valley AVA (Oregon)

 about this subregion

-Nestled between the picturesque landscapes of Oregon and Washington, the Columbia Valley American Viticultural Area (AVA) is a wine lover's paradise.
+The Columbia Valley American Viticultural Area (AVA) is a wine lover's paradise that spans between Oregon and Washington.
 This renowned wine region boasts a diverse environment that contributes to the creation of exceptional wines.

 Columbia Valley's unique terroir, with its varied microclimates and fertile soils, provides an ideal canvas for winemakers.
 Riesling thrives in the cooler, high-elevation sites, producing crisp and refreshing white wines.
 Chardonnay, on the other hand, basks in the sun-drenched vineyards, yielding rich and buttery expressions.
 The warm, sun-kissed slopes are also home to Cabernet Sauvignon, known for its bold and robust red wines.
 Meanwhile, Merlot enjoys the gentle, rolling hills, resulting in velvety and approachable reds.